rfhayn/grocery-recipe-manager/docs/session-startup-checklist.md

 ## 💡 PRO TIPS

 ### **First Session of the Day**
-Complete ALL 7 checklist items - full context load is critical
+Complete ALL 8 checklist items - full context load is critical

 ### **Continuing Previous Session's Work**
 Can skip items 5-7 if:
 - Working on same feature
 - No Core Data changes planned
 - No new services being created
+- Already on correct feature branch

-BUT always complete items 1-4 - these ensure naming consistency and current context
+BUT always complete items 1-4 + 8 - these ensure naming consistency and current context

 ### **Starting New Milestone/Component**
-Complete ALL 7 items + additionally review:
+Complete ALL 8 items + additionally review:
 - Relevant PRDs in `docs/prds/`
 - Similar milestone learning notes
 - Related ADRs for the feature area